Stefan-H-H/Issue-Tracker/README.md

 - A `counter` collection is used to store a current count of issues that can be used to generate unique `id` fields at the time of creation of a new issue by using the `findOneAndUpdate()` method.

 ### Errors & Issues:
 - Received a `DeprecationWarning` whenever running the MongoDB server.
+I enabled the `useUnifiedTopology` flag in the MongoClient Constructor to remove the deprecation warning.

 ## Chapter 5